OtmaneTouhami/medical-report-generator/README.md

 ## Troubleshooting

-- **Model Access Issues**: Ensure your Hugging Face token has permission to access the Mistral model
+- **Model Access Issues**: Ensure your gemini api key  has permission to access the model
 - **Python Version Errors**: Verify you're using Python >=3.10 <3.13
 - **Document Generation Errors**: Check that python-docx is properly installed